DSPN/azure-resource-manager-dse/multistep/Readme.md

 # Multistep templates to deploy a DSE cluster
 These templates are similar to the singledc templates, but have been separated into pieces to allow for more flexibility.
 They can be used deploy a DSE cluster in an existing resource group or vnet, deploy a cluster with a single datacenter, multiple datacenters, or multiple distinct clusters.
 This is also a beta version and bugs most likely exist.

-If using v2.0 of the Azure CLI, please see note at the end of this doc.

 ## 1: Create Resource Group and vnet
 The DSE cluster needs to be deployed into a resource group, vnet, and subnet.
 If these already exist, skip this step. **Note:** the later example commands and the parameter files reference `mock, mock-vnet, mock-subnet, location`.
 If skipping this step be sure to change these parameters to the appropriate values.